mybuilder/serverless/plugins/serverless-ecs/README.md

   # (required) you must set the default capacity provider on the cluster as this is what is used for task execution.
   clusterArn: 'arn:aws:ecs:eu-west-1:123456:cluster/MyCluster'

-  # (optional) default memory you wish to allocate to each task (if not supplied at the task level)
+  # (optional) The default amount (in MiB) of memory to present to the given task (if not supplied at the task level).
   # https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#task_size
-  memory: '0.5GB'
+  memory: 256

+  # (optional) The default soft limit (in MiB) of memory to reserve for the given task (if not supplied at the task level).
+  memoryReservation: 128

-  # (optional) default CPU you wish to allocate to each task (if not supplied at the task level)
+  # (optional) default CPU you wish to allocate to each task (if not supplied at the task level).
   # https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#task_size
   cpu: 256